madprops/nimbars/README.md

 RISC-V 58.395
 ```

 There are special metadata settings like title and units.
+These can be omitted.

 The rest are data units in the form of "label amount".

+Lines can be commented out if they start with a #

 Usage: `nimbars mydata.txt [options]`